ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.telegram/README.md

 }
 ```

+In order to send messages to groups, you have to invite the bot to the group you want the bot to post in.
+By providing the `chat_id` to the JSON message payload you can actually send messages to those groups.

+In order to find out the `chat_id` you have to set the adapter's log level to `debug`.
+You can then just ping your bot in the groups you want the bot to send messages to.
+Make sure you put a `/` in front of the message in order for the bot to see the message ([if the bot privacy is turned on](#How-to-receive-messages-in-group-chats-using-telegram-adapter)).
+The iobroker log will then show you the chat id in the logs.

 ## Usage
 You can use telegram with [text2command](https://github.com/ioBroker/ioBroker.text2command) adapter.
 There are predefined communication schema and you can command to you home in text form.

-To send photo, just send a path to file instead of text or URL: `sendTo('telegram', 'absolute/path/file.png')` or `sendTo('telegram', 'https://telegram.org/img/t_logo.png')`.
+To send a photo, just send a path to file instead of text or URL: `sendTo('telegram', 'absolute/path/file.png')` or `sendTo('telegram', 'https://telegram.org/img/t_logo.png')`.

-Example how to send screenshot from web-cam to telegram:
+Example how to send a screen shot from web-cam to telegram:

 ```
 var request = require('request');